-Genesis 44:9-12 With whomsoever of thy servants it be found, both let him die, and we also will be my lord's bondmen.
+Genesis 44:9-13 With whomsoever of thy servants it be found, both let him die, and we also will be my lord's bondmen.
 10 And he said, Now also [let] it [be] according unto your words: he with whom it is found shall be my servant; and ye shall be blameless.
 11 Then they speedily took down every man his sack to the ground, and opened every man his sack.
 12 And he searched, [and] began at the eldest, and left at the youngest: and the cup was found in Benjamin's sack.
+13 Then they rent their clothes, and laded every man his ass, and returned to the city.

 Soon, Benjamin was charged with theft.
 But Joseph then decreed that everyone but Benjamin was free to leave.
+Now Judah beginning in V:14 repents and mans-up for his father Jacob or Israel's sake and begs to take Benjamin's place as Joseph's slave ...